dfinity/portal/docs/tutorials/hackathon-prep-course/2-deploying-first-fullstack-dapp.md

 - [x] Download and install [git](https://git-scm.com/downloads).

-- [x] Download and install the React framework with the command `npm install --save react react-dom`.

-- [x] Download and install the TypeScript language compiler with the command `npm install --save-dev typescript ts-loader`.

 - [x] Download and install [Node.js](https://nodejs.org/en).

 Then, to download the template project, first create a new directory, then download the project template using the commands: